cornell-brg/pymtl-tut-hls/README.md

 ![flow](figures/flow.png)

-To begin, a synthesizeble C/C++ design is passed to Vivado HLS using a tcl file interface.
-We then wrap the generate Verilog file with a PyMTL wrapper, which exposes the original design as a PyMTL hardware module using valid- ready-based handshaking interface.
+To begin, a synthesizeble C/C++ design is first tested with C/C++ simulation and passed to Vivado HLS using a tcl file interface.
+We then wrap the generate Verilog file with a PyMTL wrapper, which exposes the original design as a PyMTL hardware module using valid-ready-based handshaking interface.
 The handshaking interface makes it easy to test the design with test source and test sink.
 Finally, PyMTL simulates the wrapped Verilog design using user-defined testbench file.

 Getting Started: Population Count Example
 --------------------------------------------------------------------------

-Let's demonstrate the overall flow using the following simple population count (PC) kernel.
+Let's demonstrate the overall flow using the following simple population count (PopCount) kernel.

 ```
 void pc(ap_uint<N> x, int &num) {